 Requirements & Skills:

-- A strong portfolio illustrating proficiency as a Lead Environment Artist
+- A strong portfolio illustrating proficiency as a leader in the Environment Art space

 - Advanced experience with real-time 3D packages such as Unreal, Crytek, or Unity and/or proprietary AAA engines.